VasAthanasios/MultiThread_SDRplayRSP2_Matlab_Toolbox/README.md

-!!!
-Warning !!!
+# Warning

-This toolbox contains a precompiled x64 bit MEX for two RSP2 devices.
+This toolbox contains a precompiled x64 bit MEX for two RSP2 devices. **You need to install the SDRplay_RSP_API-Windows-2.11.1.exe drivers first.**

 If you you have an issue running the MEX or you have x86 bit version follow these steps:

     1. Copy paste the .dll and .lib from \dll_lib\x86 in the same folder.
     2. Rename them as mir_sdr_api_0 & mir_sdr_api_1.
-    2. Compile the C/MEX file in Matlab with the following command, "mex sdrplay_mex.c mir_sdr_api_0.lib mir_sdr_api_1.lib"
+    3. Compile the C/MEX file in Matlab with the following command, "mex sdrplay_mex.c mir_sdr_api_0.lib mir_sdr_api_1.lib"

 Latest .dll and .lib version can be found at https://www.sdrplay.com/downloads/

-!!!
-Information !!!
+# Information

 The SDRplayMT object is a MultiThreaded wrapper for the SDRplay library to receive directly from multiple RSP2 in matlab.
 It allows uninterrupted transfers without storing signals on disk intermediately.